Somerton, Somerset: History

 Glove making was a major industry in the town in the early 19th century, along with the production of rope and twine.
 The Somerton Brewery, owned by a local landowner named Thomas Templeman, was first recorded under the Tithe Apportionment Act 1841.
 The brewery became a large producer in Somerset until its final closure around 1935.
 Before the National Insurance and the Health Service was introduced, Somerton Men's Club acted as a local provident society within the area.
 Gypsum was extracted by hand at the Hurcott open-cast mine from the Victorian era up until it closed down in 1953.
 In 1906, a railway station opened on the Castle Cary Cut-Off which was built by the Great Western Railway.
 Whilst the line still remains in use, the station was closed in 1962.
 When the Marconi Company built the radio stations known as the Imperial Wireless Chain for the Post Office during 1925–26, they also established their own transmitting station at Dorchester with a receiving station 30 mi away at Somerton.

 Somerton was hit by four Luftwaffe bombs on the morning of 29 September 1942 during the Second World War.
-The bombs were aimed at the Cow and Gate milk factory and it was largely destroyed.
+The bombs were aimed at the Cow & Gate milk factory, which was largely destroyed.
 Ten nearby houses were badly damaged.
-Nine people were killed and thirty seven injured.
+Nine people were killed and thirty-seven injured.
 A memorial at the dairy site commemorates those killed.

-Somerton also is home to large properties, like The Lynch Country House, a Grade II listed building, built in 1812 and St Michael's and All Angels Church.
+Somerton also is home to large properties, such as The Lynch Country House, a grade II listed building, built in 1812, and St Michael's and All Angels Church.

 Governance

 Somerton is an electoral division electing two councillors to Somerset Council.
 The electoral division is larger than the town, including several neighbouring parishes.

 The town also has a town council with responsibility for some local issues.
-In October 2009, eleven of the town councillors resigned en masse, citing excessive criticism from local residents and in particular criticism from a hostile local weblog.
+In October 2009 eleven of the town councillors resigned en masse, citing excessive criticism from local residents and in particular criticism from a hostile local weblog.
 In February 2012 the external auditor appointed by the Audit Commission published a critical "Report in the Public Interest" regarding the activities of Somerton Town Council in the fiscal year 2008 to 2009.

 The town was formerly part of South Somerset district from 1974 to 2023, and part of Langport Rural District from 1894 to 1974.

 Somerton is part of Glastonbury and Somerton constituency for elections to the House of Commons.